Horatio Nelson, 1st Viscount Nelson: Island of Nevis, marriage and peace

-Nelson visited France in late 1783 and stayed with acquaintances at Saint-Omer; briefly attempting to learn French during his stay.
-He returned to England in January 1784, and attended court as part of Lord Hood's entourage.
+Nelson visited France in late 1783 and stayed with acquaintances at Saint-Omer, briefly attempting to learn French during his stay.
+He returned to England in January 1784 and attended court as part of Lord Hood's entourage.
 Influenced by the factional politics of the time, he contemplated standing for Parliament as a supporter of William Pitt, but was unable to find a seat.

 Nelson's wife, Lady Nelson, formerly Frances "Fanny" Nisbet of the island of Nevis, West Indies.
-A painting of the British school, circa 1800, formerly attributed to Richard Cosway, from an earlier copy.